Georgian wine PDO

 - Roast lamb, beef tenderloin, or venison

-- Grilled eggplant and mushroom dishes
+- Grilled eggplant, mushrooms, and herb-forward vegetable dishes

 - Hard cheeses and traditional mtsvadi

-- Vegetable terrines, salads, and soft cheeses
+- Vegetable terrines, fresh salads, and soft cheeses

-Serve red at 17 °C and white at 11-12 °C
+Serve red at 16-17 °C and white at 11-12 °C

 Summary